johnosbb/Artificial-intelligence/text-classification.md

 ### Count Vectorizer:

-Count vectorization, often referred to as the "Bag of Words" model, represents text by counting the frequency of each word in a document.
-Each document is represented as a vector where each element corresponds to the count of a specific word.
+Count vectorization, often referred to as the "Bag of Words" model, represents text by counting the frequency (or presence) of each word in a document.
+Each document is represented as a vector where each element corresponds to the count (or presence) of a specific word.
 It results in a high-dimensional and sparse vector representation.
+In some cases, you might want to normalize the vectors by dividing each count by the total number of words in the document.
+This helps account for varying document lengths.
+This simple technique has some limitations, such as not preserving word order or considering word semantics.

 ### TF-IDF Vectorizer (Term Frequency-Inverse Document Frequency):

 TF-IDF vectorization represents text by considering both the term frequency (how often a word appears in a document) and the inverse document frequency (how unique a word is across all documents).
 It assigns a weight to each term in a document, emphasizing important terms while reducing the impact of common words.
 Like count vectorization, it results in high-dimensional and sparse vectors.

 ### Word Embedding Vectorizer:

 Word embedding techniques like Word2Vec, GloVe, and FastText map words to continuous-valued vectors in a lower-dimensional space.
 These embeddings capture semantic relationships between words, making them more informative than simple word counts.
 Word embeddings are dense vectors, meaning they have fewer dimensions than the vocabulary size.

 ### Character-level Vectorizer:

 Character-level vectorization represents text by encoding characters or character n-grams as numerical vectors.
 It is useful for capturing morphological and spelling patterns in text.

 ### Custom Vectorizers: